Tuesday, June 30, 2009

 Monday, June 29, 2009

-By Train from Johannesburg to Harare
+68 — By Train from Johannesburg to Harare (Southern Africa: Dec 1983)

 I gazed out the locked and smudged windows at the heat shimmering off the tarmac and the Aeroflot plane parked a few hundred meters from our South African Airways 747.
 That hadn’t changed either.
 Of course, in Zimbabwe, that was one of the big changes.
-Soviet, Chinese, Cuban and North Korean aircraft now frequented the airport in Harare (formerly Salisbury) welcomed by their fellow Marxist, Prime Minister Robert Mugabe.
+Soviet, Chinese, Cuban and North Korean aircraft now frequented the airport in Harare (formerly Salisbury), welcomed by their fellow Marxist, Prime Minister Robert Mugabe.

 The reality of what we might face in Zimbabwe troubled me.
 Yes, Amos had assured us that we would be welcomed in Zimbabwe, but Amos was in Louisville and seemed to have lost any interest in returning to his home.
 Of course, before leaving the States, we had contacted the Zimbabwe Embassy with regard to our return.
 I had honestly explained that we originally travelled to Rhodesia to fight against the establishment of the current government, but that I had a change of heart and wanted to return to share the Gospel.
 There was no point in fabrication.
 If any of my military records remained, they would find me out.
 I had been told by the Army Chief of Staff that all records of foreign soldiers would be destroyed, but I couldn’t minister the truth of God if my presence was based on a lie.

-The 747-400 touched down at 6:00 pm local time on Friday evening on December 2nd, 1983.
+The 747-400 touched down at 6:00 pm local time on Friday evening, December 2nd, 1983.
 We cleared customs and checked into the airport Holiday Inn.
 South Africa was just as we remembered it: the signs in English and Afrikaans, the beautiful blue African sky, the cool evening breeze with fragrances of the local flora, the mix of European, African and Asian foods, and even the odor of the local petrol produced from coal shale.
-All the odors were fragrant reminders of the Africa we so dearly missed.
+All the odors were fragrant reminders of the Africa we had so dearly missed.

 During our time at the Phelps’ home, Eugene and Thora Wiseman dropped by.
 Eugene had “ordained” me into the Rhodesian chaplaincy as pastor of Gatooma Baptist Church in 1978.
 He was pastoring a small Baptist church in the Johannesburg metro area.